doc-detective/doc-detective.github.io/config/contexts/index.md

 Doc Detective uses contexts to determine which tests to run.
 A context is a set of conditions that must be met in order for a test to run.
 For example, a context might specify that a test should only run in Safari on macOS.

+By default, Doc Detective runs tests in Chrome on Windows, macOS, and Linux.
+You can specify custom contexts to run tests in other apps.

 Each context is name up of an `app` object and a `platforms` array.
 When Doc Detective runs tests, it checks the associated contexts to see if the app is available and if it's running on a specified platform.
 If the conditions are met, the test runs in that context.
 You can specify multiple contexts for a test, and Doc Detective will run the test in each context that is met.

 For comprehensive options, see the [context](/reference/schemas/context) reference.